 Figure out how to remove a case that’s stuck in the die, that in turn has a broken tap stuck in it.
-This is a great time to go watch a re-run of Home Improvement.
-And ask my neighbor if I can borrow a flame thrower.

 After the load of brass is successfully deprimed and resized, I break out the case trimmer.
 Don’t lose heart, we’re 10% of the way done.